 Easy On, Easy Off

 You would think that all baby clothes manufacturers would make their clothes easy to fit on actual babies, but that's not really the case.
-Sometimes the openings intended for baby's head are only big enough for a foot, or snap openings don't extend far enough to do any good.
 Look for head openings that are very stretchy or that get wider with snaps or buttons.
-Don't forget that a few diaper changes may be necessary, so look for snap openings at the bottom or outfits that are easy to remove entirely.
+Diaper changes will be necessary, so look for snap openings at the bottom or outfits that are easy to remove entirely.
 Double check that the clothing is machine washable, too.

 Carry a Spare